Rising-Stars-by-Sunshine/Econ211_Zhe_Niu/code/Readme.md

 Install required libraries: kaleido, igviz
 Import libraries: pandas, numpy

+# NLP for Data Literature Analysis Pseudo Code

+## Part 0: Set-up
+- Install required libraries: `kaleido`, `igviz`
+- Import libraries: `pandas`, `numpy`
-// Read dataset from a remote URL into a pandas DataFrame Read CSV file from "https://raw.githubusercontent.com/.../data_literature.csv" into DataFrame 'df' Display DataFrame 'df'
+- Read CSV file from "https://raw.githubusercontent.com/.../data_literature.csv" into DataFrame `df`
+- Display DataFrame `df`

-// Part I: Word Cloud
+## Part I: Word Cloud

-// 1.1 Title Word Cloud
+### 1.1 Title Word Cloud
-Join all titles in DataFrame 'df' into a single string 'title' Download and import 'stopwords' from nltk
+- Join all titles in DataFrame `df` into a single string `title`
+- Download and import `stopwords` from `nltk`
-Define a list of stop words including additional specific words Create a WordCloud object for 'title' with specified dimensions, colors, and stopwords Generate and display the word cloud image for 'title' Repeat the process with different background color for the word cloud
+- Define a list of stop words including additional specific words
+- Create a WordCloud object for `title` with specified dimensions, colors, and stopwords
+- Generate and display the word cloud image for `title`
+- Repeat the process with different background color for the word cloud

-// 1.2 Abstract Word Cloud
+### 1.2 Abstract Word Cloud
-Join all abstracts in DataFrame 'df' into a single string 'Abstract' Add '.' to the list of stop words
+- Join all abstracts in DataFrame `df` into a single string `Abstract`
+- Add `.` to the list of stop words
-Create a WordCloud object for 'Abstract' with specified dimensions, colors, and stopwords Generate and display the word cloud image for 'Abstract' Repeat the process with different background color for the word cloud
+- Create a WordCloud object for `Abstract` with specified dimensions, colors, and stopwords
+- Generate and display the word cloud image for `Abstract`
+- Repeat the process with different background color for the word cloud

-// Part II: Bigram Analysis
+## Part II: Bigram Analysis

-// 2.1 Title Bigram
+### 2.1 Title Bigram
-Display column names of DataFrame 'df'
+- Display column names of DataFrame `df`
-Import required libraries and methods for text processing Convert 'Title' column to lowercase and concatenate into a single string Apply regex and string manipulation to clean and prepare text for analysis Define functions to remove URLs, stem, and lemmatize tokens Process the text to remove URLs, apply encoding, and split into words Define and refine a list of stop words for title analysis Further process the words list: lemmatization, punctuation removal, and stop words filtering Count and sort bigrams in the processed titles
+- Import required libraries and methods for text processing
+- Convert `Title` column to lowercase and concatenate into a single string
+- Apply regex and string manipulation to clean and prepare text for analysis
+- Define functions to remove URLs, stem, and lemmatize tokens
+- Process the text to remove URLs, apply encoding, and split into words
+- Define and refine a list of stop words for title analysis
+- Further process the words list: lemmatization, punctuation removal, and stop words filtering
+- Count and sort bigrams in the processed titles
-Create a DataFrame for title bigrams and sort by counts Print the top bigrams in LaTeX and Markdown formats Export the title bigram data to a CSV file
+- Create a DataFrame for title bigrams and sort by counts
+- Print the top bigrams in LaTeX and Markdown formats
+- Export the title bigram data to a CSV file
-Visualize the bigram network using NetworkX and matplotlib Plot and show the network graph
+- Visualize the bigram network using NetworkX and matplotlib
+- Plot and show the network graph
-Use igviz library to create an interactive graph and export as HTML
+- Use `igviz` library to create an interactive graph and export as HTML

-// 2.2 Abstract Bigram
+### 2.2 Abstract Bigram
-Repeat the same process as above for the 'Abstract' column of DataFrame 'df' Process and analyze bigrams in the abstracts
+- Repeat the same process as above for the `Abstract` column of DataFrame `df`
+- Process and analyze bigrams in the abstracts
-Print, export, and visualize the abstract bigram data similar to title bigrams
+- Print, export, and visualize the abstract bigram data similar to title bigrams